-B. Subject to the provisions of the Plan, the Committee shall have full and final authority in its discretion to (i) select the Employees, Consultants and Non-Employee Directors to whom Awards will be granted, (ii) determine the type or types of Awards to be granted to any Participant, (iii) determine the number of shares of Company Stock to which an Award relates, (iv) determine the terms and conditions of Awards (including, without limitation, restrictions as to vesting, transferability, forfeiture), (v) determine the Performance Goals, if any, that will be applicable to an Award and to certify whether such Performance Goals have been achieved in the applicable period; (vi) determine whether, to what extent and under what circumstances an Award may be forfeited, cancelled, terminated or surrendered, (vii) correct any defect, supply any omission or reconcile any inconsistency in the Pan or any Award Agreement, (viii) adopt, amend and rescind such rules, regulations, forms or agreements and instruments relating to the Plan as it may deem necessary or advisable, (ix) construe and interpret the Plan and any Award Agreement and (x) make all other determinations as it may deem necessary and advisable for the administration or operation of the Plan.
+B. Subject to the provisions of the Plan, the Committee shall have full and final authority in its discretion to (i) select the Employees, Consultants and Non-Employee Directors to whom Awards will be granted, (ii) determine the type or types of Awards to be granted to any Participant, (iii) determine the number of shares of Company Stock to which an Award relates, (iv) determine the terms and conditions of Awards (including, without limitation, restrictions as to vesting, transferability, forfeiture), (v) determine the Performance Goals, if any, that will be applicable to an Award and to certify whether such Performance Goals have been achieved in the applicable period; (vi) determine whether, to what extent and under what circumstances an Award may be forfeited, cancelled, terminated or surrendered, (vii) correct any defect, supply any omission or reconcile any inconsistency in the Pan or any Award Agreement, (viii) adopt, amend and rescind such rules, (ix) construe and interpret the Plan and any Award Agreement and (x) make all other determinations as it may deem necessary and advisable for the administration or operation of the Plan.
 Before permitting the lapse of any Deferral Period or Restriction Period, the Committee shall certify that the Participant has satisfied any applicable Performance Goals.